 Manish wasn’t to be deterred though, and Thousand Greens was born.
 The idea is disarmingly simple – create a community of golfers who are members at private clubs and willing to invite others to play with them, offering a way in to clubs that may otherwise be impossible to access.

 The kernel of the idea came from Manish’s own experience.
-He says, ‘As a member at Monterey Peninsula Country Club I had occasionally hosted referrals through friends or colleagues and had never had a bad experience.
+He says, ‘As a member at a northern Californian private golf club I had occasionally hosted referrals through friends or colleagues and had never had a bad experience.
 Golfers who belong to similar style clubs, and are willing to travel and play with other people, tend to share a certain easy-going nature, and a pleasant personality’.

 The last few years have shown that people are willing to let strangers into their homes through AirBnB or jump into a strangers' cars with Uber, but would they be willing to have someone join them for a round of golf at their club?!